ChrisPalmerNZ/Inferential_Statistics_Project/Inferential_Statistics_Project_Report.md

 The following 2 plots illustrate the closer relationships of the Age and Year values per suvival groupings, and that they seem unlikely to contribute significantly to the survival outcome.

-The Age box illustrates that the first percentile of the surviving group is lower than the non-surviving group, and the third percentile of the non-surviving group is a little higher, but there is little difference between the two.
+The Age box plot illustrates that the first percentile of the surviving group is lower than the non-surviving group, and the third percentile of the non-surviving group is a little higher, but there is little difference between the two.

 The violin plot shows more clearly that the non-surviving group is more densly distributed around the age of 50 compared to the surviving group.